ZengineerIO/support-krait/README.md

   You have also the possibillity to use [spansh.co.uk](https://spansh.co.uk/tourist) for an optimised route.

+  Please consider usind the [EDMC-Canonn Plugin](https://github.com/canonn-science/EDMC-Canonn) to share the materials you find and where you find them.

 ## Special Thanks belongs to

 - [Themroc (EDDB)](https://eddb.io/) - For the huge amount of data gathered and provided.